codecypher/LearnAI/checklist/ai_project_planning.md

 The most strategically sound organisations are deliberately slowing down.

-They are asking different questions [24]:
+They are asking different questions:

 - What are we actually trying to solve with this technology?
 - Who is accountable when it produces unexpected outcomes?
 - How does this tool align with our values, not just our KPIs?
 - What human capabilities need strengthening before we add machine capabilities?

 ### The Governance Gap: The Phase 2 Problem

 Ethics, compliance, explainability?
 They were “Phase 2” problems.
 We will sort them out later, once we’d proven value.

-Harvard Business School’s research on AI governance found that organisations with clear AI principles and decision-making frameworks were three times more likely to successfully scale AI implementations beyond pilot phase [24].
+Harvard Business School’s research on AI governance found that organisations with clear AI principles and decision-making frameworks were three times more likely to successfully scale AI implementations beyond pilot phase.

-The organizations winning with AI in 2026 are not those moving fastest: they are companies who built the governance infrastructure first, then accelerated within it [24].
+The organizations winning with AI in 2026 are not those moving fastest: they are companies who built the governance infrastructure first, then accelerated within it.

 ### Need for Strategic Thinking

 > The $847 Million Question: According to Gartner’s post-mortem analysis, organisations collectively wasted $847M in 2025 on AI implementations that never delivered measurable value.

 Strategic thinking is the new scarce resource.
-AI just makes its absence more expensive [24].
+AI just makes its absence more expensive.

-The businesses that will do best in 2026 and beyond will be the ones that build systems where human insight and machine capability work in genuine tandem, responsibly, repeatably, and with clear strategic purpose [24].
+The businesses that will do best in 2026 and beyond will be the ones that build systems where human insight and machine capability work in genuine tandem, responsibly, repeatably, and with clear strategic purpose.

 ## Mistakes to Avoid in AI

-Here are eight mistakes to avoid when using machine learning [12]:
+Here are eight mistakes to avoid when using machine learning [2]:

 1. Not understanding the user